-It’s not a novel idea constructing a house or accommodation unit from a shipping container: People have done it ever since the shipping container was invented.
-It is in recent years, however, that this type of construction has gained popularity worldwide and also right here at home.
+It’s not a novel idea constructing a house or accommodation unit from a shipping container.
+People have done it ever since the shipping container was invented.
+In recent years though, this type of construction has gained popularity worldwide and also right here at home.

 Owning a home is becoming more difficult with every passing year in Australia, which has nudged us to think outside the box (or inside in this case) to find cheaper building alternatives.
 Architects are now embracing this new material (the shipping container) and using the technology available to create comfortable living spaces that are affordable for everyone.

-Duarte Geraldino in an article published on Aljazeera.com on August 15, 2014, talked about this issue and how it’s becoming more difficult for young adults to move out of their parents’ homes these days.
+Duarte Geraldino, in an article published on Aljazeera.com, talked about this issue and how it’s becoming more difficult for young adults to move out of their parents’ homes these days.
 He attributes this to a combination of high rents and low wages which have left young adults with little option but to stay at home.

 It is this growing need for affordable housing, according to Duarte, that has seen architects, developers, and builders turning to cheaper methods of construction.